 At that time, Michael tried to focus on his family and children, but things didn’t go as expected.
 He faced a lot of difficulties and problems in his private life.
 Although Jackson died ten years ago, the drama still continues.
 “Leaving Neverland” is a 2019 documentary directed and produced by the British filmmaker Dan Reed.
 What do you think about that “movie”?

 But in truth, he was only at the ranch 14 times, and of those 14, Michael was only there four, so that doesn’t add up.
 And the whole thing, they say they were molested in the train station at Neverland, which was built two years after they stopped going there, so they’re not even good liars [laughter].
-The unfortunate thing is, we’re living in a time of headlines, and Michael was a very easy target because he is a sensitive cat who’s soft-spoken, and he adored children.
+The unfortunate thing is that we’re living in a time of headlines, and Michael was a very easy target because he is a sensitive cat who’s soft-spoken and adored children.
 Like, I did the Morning Show the other day, and they go, “Well, isn’t it true he liked to hang out with little boys?”
 I said, “Yeah, and little girls.
 He just adored children.”
 He gave millions and millions of dollars to children’s charities.
-When we were on the road, we only worked two or three days a week so he would spend his off time by going to hospitals and bringing gifts to children that were stuck in bed there.
+When we were on the road, we only worked two or three days a week, so he would spend his off time going to hospitals and bringing gifts to children stuck in bed there.
 And that whole side of him, just– people are going for the scandal.
-They’re looking for somebody to hate, and when somebody’s at the top, they’re looking at how can we knock them down.
+They’re looking for somebody to hate, and when somebody’s at the top, they’re looking at how we can knock them down.
 So it’s unfortunate, but that’s my side of the story.

 WORKING WITH JEFF BECK

 Oh, absolutely, yeah.
-I was a major fan since I was a teenager and at that time, “Blow by Blow” was on the radio.
+I was a major fan since I was a teenager, and at that time, “Blow by Blow” was on the radio.
 And at one point, after I graduated from the Musicians Institute in – what the fuck? – ’79, I went about to learn every solo on “Blow by Blow” on Wired records.
-So one time I had that stuff memorized, but by the time I can get in his band, it was all unmemorized [laughter].
+So one time, I had that stuff memorized, but by the time I could get in his band, it was all unmemorized [laughter].

 However, you joined Beck’s band in 1999.
-You did several tours together, and also two studio albums.
-How did that collaboration came about?
+You did several tours together and also two studio albums.
+How did that collaboration come about?

-I just listened to the WHO ELSE! album while driving here.
+I just listened to the WHO ELSE!
+Album while driving here.
 It sounds exciting and very different from any other stuff Jeff has done.
-I would describe it “really experimental stuff,” “Laughs.”
+I would describe it as “really experimental stuff,” “Laughs.”

-Well, Jeff was really into electronic.
-He was inspired by Prodigy at that time.
+Well, Jeff was really into electronics.
+Prodigy inspired him at that time.
 And I remember everybody thought, “You got him into that, didn’t you?”
 And I said, “No, he got me into that.”

 You were one of the first women to start playing with two-hand tapping technology.
 That happened sometime in the late ’70s, at the time you were studying at the Musical Institute?